-Do not expose aluminum rotor components to: strong acids, bases, or alkaline laboratory detergents, liquid chlorine bleach or salts (chlorides) of heavy metals such as cesium, lead, silver, or mercury.
-Use of these materials with aluminum can cause a chemical reaction that initiates corrosion.
+Do not expose aluminum rotor components to: strong acids, bases, or alkaline laboratory detergents; liquid chlorine bleach; salts (chlorides) of heavy metals such as cesium, lead, silver, or mercury.
+Use of these material with aluminum can cause a chemical reaction that initiates corrosion.

-Do not operate or precool a rotor at the critical speed, as this will have a detrimental effect on centrifuge component life.
-See Chapter 2, Operation.
+Do not operate or precool the rotor at the critical speed, as this will have a detrimental effect on centrifuge component life.
+See pages 2-2 and 2-3.

-Do not operate the rotor unless it is symmetrically balanced as described in this manual.
+Operate the rotor only when it is symmetrically balanced as described in this manual.
 Operating the rotor out of balance can cause damage to the centrifuge drive assembly.